Academic Master

 English

 Her mother, Mary was a horrible mother to these children because she was almost never sober and had no patience for them either.
-An example of this would be when Maggie accidentally broke one of her plates in the kitchen, and “Good Gawd,” she howled.
+An example would be when Maggie accidentally broke one of her plates in the kitchen, and “Good Gawd,” she howled.
 Similarly, the death of Tommie, for example, was described as insignificant and also dull because they just put him in a white coffin, buried him and everyone moved on.
 These violent outbursts that Mary had caused her youngest son to die which is why she is also responsible for Maggie’s outcome.

 Works Cited